conormcafee/mitso-marketing/src/pages/our-work/cwc-group.md

   website and a range of branded stationery which has had a tremendous impact on our business.
 MiTSO went above and beyond throughout the project to ensure our patients were at the forefront of our vision.
-testimonialFrom: 'Marie McGrady, CWC Group'
+testimonialFrom: 'Marie McGrady, Operations Manager, CWC Group'
 ---
 [CWC Group](www.cwcgroup.org) is a healthcare leader providing nursing, residential and disability care in picturesque locations throughout Northern Ireland.